svpatro/Subnet-Router/README.md

 ## Configurations

+### LXC Shell

-In the `/etc/sysctl.conf` file within the LXC container, you will need to change both IPV4 forwarding and IPV6 forwarding equal to 1 (default is 0).
-Afterwards, you will need to shutdown the container using `shutdown -h now` and move over to the Proxmox host shell.
-Navigate to `/etc/pve/lxc/<container_number>.conf` and add the following two lines to the end of the file:
+In the `/etc/sysctl.conf` file within the LXC container, you will need to uncomment both IPV4 packet forwarding & IPV6 packet forwarding to allow the packets to flow through the LXC and arrive at their intended destination.
+After saving the configuration, you will need to shutdown the container using `shutdown -h now` and migrate over to the Proxmox host shell for the next step.

+### Proxmox Shell

+Once you have opened up the Proxmox shell, you will need to navigate over to `/etc/pve/lxc/<Container-ID>.conf` and append the following lines at the bottom of the file:

 ```
 lxc.cgroup2.devices.allow: c 10:200 rwm
 lxc.mount.entry: /dev/net/tun dev/net/tun none bind,create=file
 ```

-Afterwards, you can start the container and edit `./start_vpn.sh` to include the routes you would like to advertise.
+Once saved, you can start the container again and edit `./start_vpn.sh` to include the routes you would like to advertise.
 You can do this by replacing <routes> with your advertised subnets (i.e. 192.168.1.0/24 or 172.16.0.0/16).
 You can advertise multiple subnets by specifying a comma between the desired subnets.

 ## Tailscale Operations

-If this is the first time using LXC as a VPN endpoint, running `start_vpn.sh` will start the Tailscale VPN service and generate a unique link to add the LXC container as apart of your Tailnet.
+If this is the first time using the LXC as a VPN endpoint, running `start_vpn.sh` will start the Tailscale VPN service and generate a unique link to add the LXC as apart of your Tailnet.
 You can take this link and paste it in any browser on a machine where you are signed into Tailscale and it will simply allow you to add the LXC into the Tailnet.

 ### Stopping Tailscale